-The following is from an article I first discovered when Hugh Fitzgerald posted it in a comments section of Dhimmi Watch in its original Italian.
+The following is from an article I first discovered when Hugh Fitzgerald posted it in a comments section of Dhimmi Watch (which Jihad Watch used to publish in tandem) in its original Italian.
 I have taken the trouble to translate it into English, since I could find no translation of it on-line.

 The original Italian is here for any readers who wish to correct any parts of my translation.

 This article is drawn from a graduate thesis of an Italian political science student (details below at the bottom of this essay).
 It recounts an episode during World War 2 when, during the liberation of Italy, French troops availed themselves of a few thousand Moroccan mercenaries to help out.
 Instead of helping out, the Morrocan soldiers proceeded to pillage, plunder, rape and murder the citizens they were supposed to be liberating.

 Were these Moroccans merely acting out a primal savagery, or were they in some sense conducting a jihad?
 Of course, it is bad enough if it were merely the former, and it would be a plausible inference that such behavior reflects upon the Islam that is supposed to govern their cultural society so comprehensively.
 I would suggest that it was probably a mixture of both, insofar as wanton savagery and the terror it inflicts on its victims is always a part of the perennial jihad against the enemies which perpetually surround Muslims, and against whom they have to struggle.